mistermicheels/learning-notes/architecture-design/Architectural-boundaries.md

 Such designs actually make sense as well: if changes within a single part of the system can happen within a single team, it’s way easier to plan and execute these changes

-Consequence: f there is a mismatch between the team structure within your organization and the architecture of the application you’re working on, building the application is likely to be a struggle
+Consequence: if there is a mismatch between the team structure within your organization and the architecture of the application you’re working on, building the application is likely to be a struggle

 You can use Conway’s Law to your advantage by structuring your application (and thus your teams) in such a way that changes to the system are pretty likely to be confined to a single part of the application.
 In practice, it seems that vertical slicing is typically the best way to do that.